-All troops, service units, and day camps are required to submit an annual financial report.
-GSNEO has streamlined this process so that these annual unit financial reports are submitted online.
+All troops, service units, and day camps are required to submit an annual financial report by the second Wednesday in June (June 10th, 2020).
+GSNEO has streamlined this process so that these annual financial reports are submitted online.

-For unit number, key in EITHER your troop number, your service unit number, or your day camp number as in 40073, SU302, OR DC411.
-DO NOT COMBINE THEM with a slash.
-For example, 40073/302 will not work.
+For unit number, key in EITHER your service unit number, or your day camp number as in SU302, OR DC411.

 Volunteers have developed two Excel Templates tools that they have found useful in managing troop finances.

 - to track their expenses and categorize income and expenses for

 the financial report due by the second Wednesday in June (June 12,

 - to compute all of the Financial Report Category Totals and Balances.